Maureen Colquhoun

 Maureen Morfydd Colquhoun (/kəˈhuːn/ kə-HOON; née Smith, 12 August 1928 – 2 February 2021) was a British economist and Labour politician.
 She was Britain's first openly lesbian member of Parliament (MP).

 Education and early political career

-Smith was born in Eastbourne, where she was raised by her Irish mother, Elizabeth Smith, a single parent, in a politically active home.
+Smith was born in Eastbourne on 12 August 1928, where she was raised by her Irish mother, Elizabeth Smith, a single parent, in a politically active home.
 She was educated at a local convent school, a commercial college in Brighton, then at the London School of Economics and later worked as a literary research assistant.
 She joined the Labour Party in her late teens.

 Colquhoun contested Tonbridge at the 1970 general election.
-She served as a councillor in Shoreham-by-Sea, from 1971 to 1974.
+She served as a councillor in Shoreham-by-Sea, from 1965 to 1974.
 The only female Shoreham councillor at the time, she was blocked by Conservative opponents from sitting on any of the authority's committees.
 In January 1970, a decision by Shoreham Urban District Council to block her from appointments as a primary school manager, school governor and library committee membership, on the grounds that she talked too much, was overruled.